iKunalChhabra/ikunalchhabra/README.md

 - A focused and goal-driven individual with a strong work ethic and commitment to offering quality work
 - Skilled in Python, Java, Javascript, Typescript, SQL, NoSQL, Machine Learning, DevOps, and Cloud (GCP & AWS)
-- Experience in designing databases, data warehouses, data pipelines, ML models, Dashboards and Reports, Web Apps, and APIs
+- Experience in designing databases, data warehouses, data pipelines, ML models, dashboards and reports, web apps, and APIs
 - A proactive learner with a flair for adopting emerging trends and addressing industry requirements to achieve organizational objectives and profitability norms
 - An effective communicator with strong analytical, logical, and interpersonal skills